The College Monk

 Outcome 6 - Cultivate relationships with organizations in the field to leverage partnerships in support of improving educational quality.

 Goal 4.
-Implement strategic plan activities including processes for a comprehensive evaluation, to inform, monitor, and guide progress toward ACCJC mission fulfillment.
+Implement strategic plan activities including processes for comprehensive evaluation, to inform, monitor, and guide progress toward ACCJC mission fulfillment.

 Outcome 7 - Improve evaluation instruments and develop regular procedures to ensure that the results of the evaluation are used in the improvement of all activities